 Franck: He makes the seasons with us, a salesman, you will find him in the little chalet at the Bouillouses roundabout and on the Christmas market in Perpignan.....

 Mana:Our super saleswoman on the steps of cerdagne and capcir!!!
 Too bad, it's only summer, she has another job the rest of the year.

 From left to right :

 We are located in Axat, a small village in the upper Aude valley.
-At the foot on the mountains, on the road to Font-Romeu, close to the coast line, the position is ideal for migratory beekeeping.
+At the foot of the mountains, on the road to Font-Romeu, close to the coast line, the location is ideal for migratory beekeeping.

 Our beehives hibernate near the coast, where they benefit from a milder winter climate and an earlier spring vegetation.
-Which prevents us to feed them, as our bees eat their own honey.
+Which saves us having to feed them, since our bees consume their own honey.

 In coastal scrubland, Rosemary is in bloom from march, followed by Wild Lavender, and White Heather with its characteristic perfume.

 After the first spring harvests, we move the hives to the moutains during May to produce Acacia honey, Linden honey, Raspberry honey, Rhododendron honey up to 1700 m of altitude.
 In order to harvest mono floral honeys, we move the hives before and after flowering.